securegns/dengulata/ollama.md

 # Check if the correct number of arguments is provided
 if len(sys.argv) != 4:
     print("Usage: python script.py <url> <model> <prompt>")
-    print("Example: python ollama_chat.py http://localhost:11434/api/chat qwen2.5-coder "Hello, how can you assist me today in only one short sentence?"") sys.exit(1)
+    print("Example: python ollama_chat.py http://localhost:11434/api/chat qwen2.5-coder 'Hello, how can you assist me today in only one short sentence?'") sys.exit(1)

 # Get arguments from sys.argv